If you would like personalized training or need more information about how to ride the bus or train, please contact a Customer Advocate.

 Northstar stations have ramps that allow easier boarding for customers using wheelchairs.
 Since there is a gap between the platform and the train, the conductor will assist you in boarding.

-According to the ADA, in order to be carried in a public transit vehicle, such a device cannot exceed 30 inches in width and 48 inches in length when measured two inches above the ground.
+According to the ADA, in order to be carried in a public transit vehicle, such a device cannot exceed 30 inches in width and 48 inches in length when measured two inches above the ground (with the exception of Segways).
 The ADA also states that service will not be provided if the combined weight of the rider and the wheelchair exceeds 600 pounds.

 When possible, for the safety of the occupant, occupants of scooter-type wheelchairs will be asked to transfer from the scooter to a vehicle seat.